pawelkorus/node-wrapper/README.md

 echo "my-node:latest" > .nwdrc
 ```

-When copying `node-wrapper-docker.sh` the target name is important.
+Target name is important when copying `node-wrapper-docker.sh`.
 It determines which executable from docker container is used.
 E.g. if `node-wrapper-docker.sh` is saved in project dir as `npm` then executing `./npm` runs `npm` in a container.
 Oterwise, if `node-wrapper-docker.sh` is saved as `node` then executing `./node` runs `node` in a container.
 This way you may run whatever executable is installed in a container.
 This will also work with symlinks.

 All commands in container are executed with current user id and group id.